 This permit authorizes mooring pilings (i.e. dolphins or single piles), and single-pile structures (i.e. wood duck box, osprey platform) within residential and commercial/industrial areas.
-All structures shall be limited to no more than twenty-five (25) feet in height above mean high water (MHW) or ordinary high water (OHW) and may not extend more than 25 percent of the distances across the waterway, as measured from the MHW or OHW line.
+All structures shall be limited to no more than twenty-five (25) feet in height above mean high water (MHW) or ordinary high water (OHW) and may not extend more than 25 percent of the distances across the waterway, as measured from the MHW or OHW line, or from the waterward limits of emergent vegetation.
 This permit also authorizes the repair, replacement, and maintenance of previously permitted, currently serviceable structures.
 Currently serviceable structures are defined as usable as is or with some maintenance, but not so degraded as to essentially require reconstruction.